Lieghti/portfolio-landing-page/README.md

 ## Known Bugs

-no known bugs
+No known bugs.

 ## Support and contact details

-If you run into any issues, please reach out to me at lieghti@gmail.com
+If you run into any issues, please reach out to me at lieghti@gmail.com.

 ## Technologies Used